mattruma/MJR068/DEMO.md

 Why YAML?
 Because it is code and can be stored in source control.

+What about converting from Classic to YAML?
+You can try to leverage snippets in the Classic job but there is a conversion tool in development that is due out in the next quarter or two.

 What does this look like in YAML?

 See <https://docs.microsoft.com/en-us/azure/devops/pipelines/yaml-schema?view=azure-devops&tabs=schema%2Cparameter-schema> for details on YAML schema.